danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 # Shopping Lists

-Shopping lists represent lists of items a user needs in the game.
-Users can have different lists corresponding to different property locations.
-Users with shopping lists also have an aggregate list that includes the combined list items and quantities from all their other lists.
+Shopping lists represent lists of items a user needs in a given game.
+Users can have different lists corresponding to different property locations within each game.
+Games with shopping lists also have an aggregate list that includes the combined list items and quantities from all the other lists for that game.
 Aggregate lists are created, updated, and destroyed automatically.
 They cannot be created, updated, or destroyed through the API (including to change attributes or to add, remove, or update list items).

 Each list contains list items, which are returned with each response that includes the list.